 Scope

 Proposals should target regenerative medicine therapies which are ready for clinical (in-patient) research and should focus on one specific clinical phase of work.
 Any stage of clinical work (e.g., first in man, late stage trial, observational study) may be proposed and clinical work should represent the core of the project.
 To justify the clinical work proposed, phase I proposals must present appropriate preclinical and toxicology data, and later phase proposals must present appropriate preliminary results.
 Proposals should include the necessary ethical and regulatory authorisations to carry out the work or provide evidence of regulatory engagement and that such approval is close.
 Preference will be given to proposals which are closest to having approvals in place for clinical work to start.
 Since the objective is to test new regenerative therapies, proposals may address any disease or condition but a justification for the choice must be provided.
+However, preference will be given to the diseases with high prevalence and large health care economic burden.
 Proposers should also justify why the therapy proposed is regenerative and how it represents a new approach compared to existing treatment.

 Assessment of the extent to which a proposal is beyond state of the art will take into account projects supported following previous calls for proposals on this topic.